Kong/docs.konghq.com/app/_hub/kong-inc/session/index.md

 description: |
   The Kong Session Plugin can be used to manage browser sessions for APIs proxied through the Kong API Gateway.
-It provides configuration and management for session data storage, encyption, renewal, expiry, and sending browser cookies 🍪.
+It provides configuration and management for session data storage, encryption, renewal, expiry, and sending browser cookies.
+  🍪.
 It is built using
   <a href="https://github.com/bungle/lua-resty-session">lua-resty-session</a>